A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: The Model and its properties

-For ease of notation, we define the following (normalized) initial and reinforcement network parameters:
+For ease of notation, we define the following (normalized) initial and reinforcement network parameters for $i=1,\ldots,N$ and $t\ge1$:

-We are ready now to describe a {\em finite memory} adaptation of the above interacting P\'{o}lya contagion network, which is the focus of this work.
-In particular, we consider the scenario where we keep the additional balls introduced in the urns after each draw only for a \emph{finite} amount of time, $M\ge 1$, which we call the \emph{memory} of the urn.
+We are now ready to describe the notion of {\em finite memory} for the above interacting P\'{o}lya contagion network.
+In particular, we consider the scenario where we keep the additional balls introduced in the urns after each draw only for a \emph{finite amount of time}, $M\ge 1$, which we call the \emph{memory} of the network.
 In other words, the reinforcement process is altered such that, for all urns in the network, we remove the balls added at time $t$ after the $(t+M)$th draw.
 This assumption, which was introduced in~\cite{finite} in the context of a single P\'{o}lya urn, makes the model more realistic, because it accounts for the decrease in severity (or influence) of ``infection'' with time.
+Also, the balls in the urn at time $t=0$ are never removed from the urn.
+In the epidemic setting, this initial composition of the urns can be referred to as the \emph{intrinsic or inherent immunity} of the individuals against infection.
 We will next show that the sequence of $N$-tuple draw variables $\{(Z_{1,t},\ldots,Z_{N,t})\}_{t=1}^{\infty}$ for our finite memory interacting P\'{o}lya network forms an $M$th order Markov chain.
 For brevity, from now on, we denote our finite memory interacting P\'{o}lya contagion network by $\IPCN(M,N)$, where $M$ is the memory of the network and $N$ is the number of urns in the network; unless we state otherwise, we assume that the underlying parameters are given by~\eqref{eq:parameter-IPCN}.
-Before showing the Markov property induced by the network-wide draw variable $Z_{t}:= (Z_{1,t},\ldots, Z_{N,t})$, we present a useful characterization of the ratio of red balls at time $t$ in terms of the $\IPCN(M,N)$ parameters in~\eqref{eq:parameter-IPCN}. \begin{lemma} For an $\IPCN(M,N)$ system, we have that for $t\geq M+1$,
+Before showing the Markov property induced by the network-wide draw variable $Z_{t}:= (Z_{1,t},\ldots, Z_{N,t})$, we present a useful characterization of the ratio of red balls at time $t$ in terms of the $\IPCN(M,N)$ parameters in~\eqref{eq:parameter-IPCN}. \begin{lemma} For an $\IPCN(M,N)$ system, $i=1,2,\ldots,N$, and $t\geq M+1$, we have that

-\end{lemma} \begin{IEEEproof} Recall that $U_{i,t}$ is the ratio of the red balls in urn $i$ at time $t$.
-However, the expression of $U_{i,t}$ for a finite memory urn, will have additional terms due to the removal of balls along with addition of the balls at every time $t\geq M+1$.
-More precisely, given a finite memory $M$ for the network, at every time instant $t\geq M+1$, we remove the balls added at time $t-M$; hence for $t\geq M+1$, the number of red balls in urn $i$ at time $t$ is
+\end{lemma} \begin{proof} Recall that $U_{i,t}$ is the ratio of the red balls in urn $i$ at time $t$.
+Given a finite memory $M$ for the network, at every time instant $t\geq M+1$, we remove the balls added at time $t-M$; hence for $t\geq M+1$, the number of red balls in urn $i$ at time $t$ is

 Similarly, the total number of balls in urn $i$ at time $t$ is